What is larceny by check?

 - That by doing so the defendant obtained:

 …the check, he or she knew that he or she or the person who wrote the check did NOT have sufficient funds or credit at the bank on which the check was drawn to cover the check

 - That the defendant did so with the intent to defraud:

 The word “credit” in the context of the offense of larceny by check means an arrangement or understanding with the bank in question to pay the check in question, such as a line of credit.

-Are there any potential civil penalties associated with the crime of larceny by check?
+Are there any civil punishments with larceny by check?

 IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH LARCENY BY CHECK, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.